 We provide advocacy and specialist advice on benefits, health and social care, financial planning, energy bills, debt and significant life events.
-We have trained, specialist Advisors who can help resolve whatever is bothering you.
+We have trained, specialist advisers who can assist with the following issues.

-Check your benefits – many of the people we do this for find they are owed money; we will help you to get the money you are entitled to
+many of the people we do this for find they are owed money; we will help you to get the money you are entitled to.

-Fill in forms – if you need a hand to fill in forms, particularly online, we can help with this
+if you need a hand to fill in forms, particularly online, we can help with this.

-Resolve debt issues – we will write to debtors and help reschedule payments so you can manage better
+we will write to debtors and help reschedule payments so you can manage better.

 These services are provided from our base in South Shields, as well as at weekly sessions in different parts of the borough, currently Jarrow, Boldon and Hebburn – let us know where you are and we’ll book you in for the nearest place.